idealista/prometheus_solr_exporter_role/README.md

 ## Getting started

-Install Prometheus exporter for Solr standalone or cluster
+This role installs a Prometheus exporter for Solr Standalone or Solr Cloud.
+If you need to install Apache Solr use this other role [idealista/solrcloud-role](https://github.com/idealista/solrcloud-role)

 ### Prerequesites